IIHF Hockey World Championship 2025 Betting Preview: Odds, Favorites, Predictions

 Forsberg has the potential to be the most dynamic player in the IIHF World Championship this year.
 Along with Forsberg and Zibanejad, the Swedish side has two proven forwards who can make NHL defensemen frustrated.

 With this in mind, Sweden shouldn’t have any problems offensively.
-Also, with the Red Wings unlikely to go to the playoffs, Raymond’s presence would provide the offense with a significant boost.
+Also, with the Red Wings failing to make the playoffs, Raymond’s presence would provide the offense with a significant boost.
+He had a strong performance in the tournament a season ago for the Swedes.

 In the defensive zone, Sweden should be in good hands with Dahlin on the blue line.
 The three-time All-Star will shine on a functional roster away from the Sabres organization.
 Karlsson adds veteran leadership and savviness on the ice, so the defense should be a strength, too!